How to Make a Crisco Pie Crust

 I’m pretty sure anything would be better with a homemade Crisco pie crust.

 But if you’re looking for a few ideas: fruit pies, custard pies, and pudding pies are a start.
-You can even use this recipe to make a pot pie!
+You can even use this recipe for pies with savory fillings, like pot pies!

-If you don’t have fresh produce to use right now, don’t worry – ones you’ve frozen previously will work great too, and can bring back the joy and flavors of warm Augusts past when you first harvested them.
+If you don’t have fresh produce to use right now, don’t worry – ones you’ve frozen previously will work great too.
+Using those can bring back the joy and flavors of warm Augusts past when you first harvested them.

 The Crisco Butter Shortening Difference

-Crisco butter shortening is a must here.
+Crisco butter-flavored vegetable shortening is a must here.
 Not butter, not vegetable oil.
-Not even the Crisco that comes in the blue tin and is just ” all vegetable shortening.”
-It’s butter flavor Crisco, with the yellow-with-cookies packaging, or the highway.
+Not even the Crisco shortening that comes in the blue tin and is just ” all vegetable shortening.”
+It’s butter flavor Crisco in the yellow-with-cookies packaging or the highway.

 You can sometimes find it in grocery stores, but we’ve found that the butter flavor is harder to come by in stores than it used to be.
 Stock up if you find it!
 You can also find it on Amazon at the link up top, or try other similar retailers to see their online offerings.

 It’s easiest to get the bricks, since you can just cut the shortening at the exact spot you need.
-A tin would probably work too, though; you’ll just have to measure it manually.
+A tin would probably work too, but since you measure it manually it ends up being messier.

 For a Single Crust Shell